chochain/eforth/README.md

 3. <b>Dictionary</b> - an array of *Code* objects
     <pre>
-    + primitive words - constructed by initializer_list at start up, befor main is called, degeneated lambdas becomea function pointers stored in Code.xt dict[0].xt ------> lambda[0]         <== These function pointers can be converted dict[1].xt ------> lambda[1]             into indices to a jump table ...                                      which is exactly what WASM does
+    + primitive words - constructed by initializer_list at start up, before main is called, degenerated lambdas become function pointers stored in Code.xt dict[0].xt ------> lambda[0]         <== These function pointers can be converted dict[1].xt ------> lambda[1]             into indices to a jump table ...                                      which is exactly what WASM does